kevchen266/kotlin-for-python-developers-cn/README.md

 ### Nothing

 `throw` is also an expression, and its return type is the special class `Nothing`, which does not have any instances.
-The compiler knows that an expression whose type is `Nothing` will never return normally, and will therefore generally accept its use even where a different type would normally be required, such as after the [Elvis operator](#elvis-operator).
+The compiler knows that an expression whose type is `Nothing` will never return normally, and will therefore generally accept its use even where a different type would normally be required, such as after the [Elvis 操作符](#elvis-操作符).
 If you make a function that always throws, or that starts an infinite loop, you could declare its return type to be `Nothing` in order to make the compiler aware of this.
 One fun example of this is the built-in function `TODO`, which you can call in any expression (possibly supplying a string argument), and it raises a `NotImplementedError`.

 The nullable version `Nothing?` will be used by the compiler when something is initialized with null and there is no other type information.
 In `val x = null`, the type of `x` will be `Nothing?`.
 This type does not have the "never returns normally" semantics; instead, the compiler knows that the value will always be null.

-## Null safety
+## 空安全

-### Working with nulls
+### 使用空值

 A variable that doesn't refer to anything refers to `null` (or you can say that the variable "is null").
 As opposed to `None` in Python, `null` is not an object - it's just a keyword that is used to make a variable refer to nothing or to check if it does (that check must be performed with `==` or `!=`).
 Because nulls are a frequent source of programming errors, Kotlin encourages avoiding them as much as possible - a variable cannot actually be null unless it's been declared to allow for null, which you do by suffixing the type name with `?`.
 For example: